DrDrZ95/ManusProject/docs/openmanus_integration.md

 ```
 ┌─────────────┐     ┌───────────────┐     ┌────────────┐
-│ ai-agent    │     │ MCP Protocol  │     │ OpenManus  │
+│ ai-agent    │     │ MCP Protocol  │     │ AI-Agent  │
 │ (.NET API)  ├────►│ Communication ├────►│ Agents     │
 └─────────────┘     └───────────────┘     └────────────┘
 ```

-Our ai-agent solution includes `DynamicExternalAccessTool.cs` and `QwenDialogueTool.cs` in the `AgentWebApi/McpTools/` directory, which can be extended to communicate with OpenManus agents through the MCP protocol.
+Our ai-agent solution includes `DynamicExternalAccessTool.cs` and `QwenDialogueTool.cs` in the `AgentWebApi/McpTools/` directory, which can be extended to communicate with AI-Agent agents through the MCP protocol.

 ### 2. Shared Tool Ecosystem